lacasseio/native-samples/cpp/transitive-dependencies/README.md

-# Application with library dependencies in a single build (transitive-dependencies)
+# Application with library dependencies in a single build

 This sample shows how a C++ application and several libraries can be built with Gradle and linked together.
 The sample is structured as a multi-project build, with the application and each library as separate projects in this build.
 Dependencies are added using project dependencies.